 The formula of IRR is similar to NPV, but there is a small difference in its calculation.
 The equation of NPV is used for the determination of IRR, but in that equation, the value of NPV is considered to be zero.
 After keeping the NPV equal to zero, the value of “i” is determined to give the value of IRR, because IRR is actually a rate of return on the investment.
 In simple words, the IRR is that value of “i” at which the NPV value is equal to zero.

 More From Business Study Notes:- Capital Budgeting

-In the calculation of IRR the Trial and Error method or iteration method is used, because it is much effort and time consuming to solve the higher degree polynomial equations.
+In the calculation of IRR, the Trial and Error method or iteration method is used because it is much effort and time-consuming to solve the higher degree polynomial equations.
 In a trial and error method the value of “i” is set to make the equation equal to zero.
 Mostly the calculation demands more than one try.
-So if the equation does not result in the zero answer, another value of “i” is set and again the calculation is made to get the answer equal to zero.
+So if the equation does not result in a zero answer, another value of “i” is set and again the calculation is made to get the answer equal to zero.
 This process repeats a number of times unless the equation becomes zero.
 The rate of “i” at which the equation becomes zero gives the IRR.